Athena Reich

-Athena Reich is a Canadian-American actor, writer, singer/songwriter, and Lady Gaga impersonator.
+Athena Reich is a Canadian-American actor, writer, singer/songwriter, and Lady impersonator.
 Athena's journey to conceive using in vitro fertilisation (IVF) is documented in the Emmy nominated film Vegas Baby.

 Career

-Athena Reich is known for her Lady Gaga tribute.
-Chatelaine magazine called her, "The world's top Lady Gaga impersonator".
+Athena Reich is known for her Lady tribute.
+Chatelaine magazine called her, "The world's top Lady... impersonator".

-Reich created the Off-Broadway show Lady Gaga: #ARTBIRTH, which received Time Out Critics' Pick and ran for two years in New York City at the Laurie Beechman Theatre.
-Lady Gaga #ARTBIRTH then premiered in Toronto at the Berkeley Street Theatre.
+Reich created the Off-Broadway show Lady: #ARTBIRTH, which received Time Out Critics' Pick and ran for two years in New York City at the Laurie Beechman Theatre.
+Lady #ARTBIRTH then premiered in Toronto at the Berkeley Street Theatre.
 Reich told the Toronto Star, "#ARTBIRTH first ran in New York, but the Toronto version is completely different.
 Unlike the old show, which was a cabaret, this is a full-blown musical".
-Lady Gaga: #Artbirth, stars Reich as a pregnant Lady Gaga who has decided to give birth in front of her fans as the ultimate performance art piece.
+Lady: #Artbirth, stars Reich as a pregnant Lady who has decided to give birth in front of her fans as the ultimate performance art piece.

-Often mistaken for the real Lady Gaga, in 2015, Billboard Magazine printed an image of Athena thinking it was Lady Gaga herself.
-Reich's tribute performances have been endorsed by Lady Gaga, who, tweeted in support of Lady Gaga: #ARTBIRTH.
-Reich's Lady Gaga tribute has garnered media attention worldwide.
+Often mistaken for the real Lady, in 2015, Billboard Magazine printed an image of Athena thinking it was Lady herself.
+Reich's tribute performances have been endorsed by Lady, who, tweeted in support of Lady: #ARTBIRTH.
+Reich's Lady tribute has garnered media attention worldwide.
 She has appeared on CBC, Cp24 and was featured in The New York Times, and was called a "Best Bet" by New York Magazine.